quangdatltw/INT3405E_56_ML_Child-Mind-Institute/Readme.md

   <img src="Report_files/Picture5.png" alt="Image 3" style="width: 30%;"/>
 </div>

+### Comparison of V3 and V4
+Random Forest could be preferred in scenarios where the dataset distribution is heavily skewed toward the majority class, and computational resources are limited.
 ![png](Report_files/Picture6.png)
 ![png](Report_files/3.png)
-Random Forest could be preferred in scenarios where the dataset distribution is heavily skewed toward the majority class, and computational resources are limited.
+The ensemble model is more robust and consistent, providing reliable predictions across all classes and datasets.
+While it sacrifices some accuracy for the majority class, its balanced performance and generalization capabilities make it a better overall choice.
 ![png](Report_files/Picture7.png)
 ![png](Report_files/4.png)
-The ensemble model is more robust and consistent, providing reliable predictions across all classes and datasets.
-While it sacrifices some accuracy for the majority class, its balanced performance and generalization capabilities make it a better overall choice.